 1. Diversify your portfolio

-You may have head the term of never putting all your eggs in one basket.
+You may have heard the term never putting all your eggs in one basket.

-As mentioned before, an index fund captures an entire market, such as the S&P500.
-But, the S&P500 makes up of only US companies.
+As mentioned, an index fund captures an entire market, such as the S&P 500.; But the S&P500; makes up only US companies.
 What if there’s another recession?